TrueConf Group Features

 • Automatic microphone muting during a call

-• Blocking calls during conference recording or broadcasting
+• Blocking calls during conference recording or streaming

 • Smart protection against spam calls